 - Southwest Airlines

 I’ve also managed content development and web design teams.
 I’ve led both people and design initiatives for over 10 years now.

 For the past 7+ years, my focus at Johnson Controls has been user experience, leading design initiatives on very complex projects in the building automation world.
 Most notably, I’ve led an initiative to create a design language system for Johnson Controls, which provides design standards and guidance for all digital products.

-And finally, I’m in the home stretch on completing a Master’s Degree in User Experience Design through Kent State.
+And finally, I’m completed a Master’s Degree in User Experience Design through Kent State in 2017.